Chillee/chillee.github.io/brrr_intro.md

 Of course, arguably, users needing to think about this stuff at all reflects a failure on the part of the framework.
 PyTorch's compiler or profile APIs haven't always been the ... easiest to work with, although it is an active area of focus.

 Regardless, I find understanding of basic principles of systems to nearly always be useful - hopefully this was useful to you as well.

+#### Acknowledgements
+Thanks to Emily Shen, Qian Huang, and folks on EleutherAI for reading earlier drafts of this blog post and providing feedback.

 [^batch_size]: This isn't *strictly* the only reason why increasing batch size might not increase computational time accordingly - in certain regimes it also increases computational intensity.
 For example, in a MLP you're typically doing [B, D] x [D, D] matmuls.
 If B is less than D (say, your batch size is 1 while your hidden dim is 128), then you might negligibly increase your total memory bandwidth, while doubling your compute.
 I couldn't figure out a way to explain this nuance easily though.
 [^fma]:  This might not be what you see on the spec sheet, where it says 19.5 teraflops.
 The reason for this is that GPUs have even *more* specialized hardware for fused multiply and add (FMA) instructions.
 So, for fully general purpose computation, an A100 actually only achieves 9.75 teraflops.